mental health Counseling Master of Science

-The Master of Science program in Mental Health Counseling is designed to prepare counselors to assume the full range of professional responsibilities required to function in a wide array of community human service agencies and organizations, including psychiatric and substance abuse settings.
-Our training model, which integrates behavioral science theories with practitioner skills, is based on the assumption that the effective counselor has a strong understanding of the theoretical and scientific bases of professional concepts and techniques.
+The Master's Program in Mental Health Counseling is designed to prepare counselors to assume the full range of professional responsibilities required in a variety of human service agencies and organizations.
+Our training model, which integrates behavioral science theory and knowledge with practitioner skills, assumes that the effective counselor has a strong understanding of the theoretical and scientific basis of professional concepts and techniques.
+We adopt the definition that counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.

-Two other assumptions underlie the program.
-The first assumption is that counselors are involved in facilitating positive interactions between individuals and their environments.
-For this reason, counselors work within a variety of client "systems" such as families, peer groups, job settings, educational settings, and any other significant interpersonal or organizational contexts.
-Contemporary counseling is not solely based on one-to-one counseling relationships but also involves the use of group methods, consulting relationships, community resources, and training.
-Counselors are prepared to intervene effectively in these contexts using skills and perspectives derived from various theoretical orientations.
+Three other assumptions are basic to the design of this program.
+The first assumption is that counselors are involved primarily in facilitating positive interactions between individuals and their environments.
+For this reason, they work with a variety of client systems such as families, peer groups, job settings, educational settings, and other significant interpersonal or organizational contexts.
+Contemporary counseling is therefore no longer solely based on one-to-one counseling relationships but also uses group methods, consulting relationships, community resources, and training techniques as intervention treatments or modalities.

 Given these program goals and assumptions, the curriculum includes both comprehensiveness and depth.
 To these ends, admission requirements include 15 credit hours of psychology including statistics, abnormal psychology, and personality.
 The full-time program curriculum includes a research/assessment sequence, an intervention theory/techniques sequence, a fieldwork sequence, and electives.